-3: Digital Strategy and Digital Learning Strategy - Achievements
+3: Digital Strategy and Digital Learning Strategy

+The Digital Strategy ensures that the ICT infrastructure and facilities are fit for purpose and that they effectively and efficiently underpin delivery of Council Services and align with the Single Midlothian Plan and the National ICT Strategy for Scotland.

+Midlothian's Digital Learning Strategy is central to the Council's aim of delivering a world-class education system.
+It is closely aligned with Scottish Government's policy and advice on digital learning and it also articulates with key national and local priorities.
+Midlothian's strategy covers 4 key aspects associated with learning in the digital age: Curriculum, learning and teaching; Leadership and professional learning; Digital participation and Infrastructure a) Property Programmes: commissioning and/or decommissioning of a number of sites including internal redesign and configuration, along with work across the whole School estate at Hopefield, Sacred Heart, Woodburn (Ph2), Mayfield (Ph3) and all the additional requests for Early Years expansion (Vogrie, Scott Corner and others) to support the wider Property and School programme;

+Achievements

-- a) Property Programmes Commissioning and/or decommissioning of 11 sites including internal redesign and configuration, along with work across the School estate at Cuiken, Sacred Heart, Woodburn, Mayfield and all the additional requests for Early years expansion to support the wider Property and School programme; - b) Digital Enabled projects: Improvements in Council Cyber defences has resulted in four new firewalls being installed.
-The cashless catering system is now in the process of being deployed across the four Midlothian High Schools, which is also integrated with the current online schools payment system. - c) Digital Strategy Group has prioritised and aligned Council programmes / projects to the wider Digital Strategy, Digital Learning Strategy and National Transformation Programme (Local Government Digital Office); - d) Continued Asset Management and Investment in Digital Foundations infrastructure and associated services -.
-Replacement of digital assets continues across the Corporate and School estate; - e) CyberSecurity resilience: maintained and currently reviewing the latest Scottish Government CyberSecurity action plan that all Councils need to respond to.
-Compliance: Preparation and Planning of for PSN accreditation; - f) Working with the Digital Office to manage a Digital Maturity Exercise on behalf of the Midlothian Council management team, findings and summary to be shared with Corporate Management Team; - g) Business Information and Analytics: introduction to new platform as a service in partnership with NSS, deployment of Tableau Dashboards (Investing in our Workforce, Complaints, Education and Health & Social Care).
+b) Digital Enabled projects: a number of new Business Applications have been implemented and these continue to improve the overall Digital end user customer experience, Leisure Management, Online School payment, Cashless Catering.
+The Customer Services e-platform being another key building block in the overall customer journey; c) Digital Strategy Group has prioritised and aligned Council programmes / projects to the wider Digital Strategy, Digital Learning Strategy and National Transformation Programme (Local Government Digital Office);

+d) Continued Asset Management and Investment in Digital Foundations infrastructure and associated services - Replacement of digital assets continues across the Corporate and School estate to improve the end user experience and reliability of aging assets;

+e) CyberSecurity resilience: number of improvements made to the Council Cyber defences resulting in four new firewalls and the regular review and maintenance of ongoing threats and risks.
+Currently starting to implement Scottish Government CyberSecurity action plan.
+Compliance: Preparation and Planning of for PSN accreditation - April 2020;

+f) Working with the Digital Office to manage a Digital Maturity Exercise on behalf of the Midlothian Council management team, findings and summary to be shared with Corporate Management Team; and g) Business Information and Analytics: introduction to new platform as a service in partnership with NSS, deployment of Tableau Dashboards (Investing in our Workforce, Complaints, Education and Health & Social Care).